 4.4.1B Service Provider Arrangements

 In the event the University engages a service provider to perform an activity in connection with one or more covered accounts, both of the following steps will be taken to ensure the service provider performs its duties in accordance with all institutional policies and procedures designed to detect, prevent and mitigate the risk of identity theft:

 a.
 Require, by contract, that service providers understand and agree to abide by University policies and procedures regarding identity theft: and

 b.
 Require, by contract, that service providers report any red flags to the ISO or the University employee with primary oversight of the service provider.

 4.4.1C Non-Disclosure of Specific Practices

-In order to optimize the effectiveness of the Identity Theft Prevention Program, information regarding specific red flag identification, detection, mitigation and prevention practices may need to be limited to the ISO, his/her supervisor(s), and employees charged with identifying and reporting those red flags.
+In order to optimize the effectiveness of the Identity Theft Prevention Program, information regarding specific red flag identification, detection, mitigation and prevention practices may need to be limited to the ISO, their supervisor(s), and employees charged with identifying and reporting those red flags.

 4.4.1D Program Updates

 The ISO will periodically review and update the Identity Theft Prevention Program to reflect changes in risks.
 In so doing, the ISO will consider the institution’s experiences with identity theft, changes in the means by which identity theft occurs, changes in identity theft prevention and detection methods, and changes in the way business relationships are structured with other entities.
 After considering these changes, the ISO will determine whether changes to the program, including the type of red flags, are warranted.